renpy/renpy/sphinx/source/config.rst

      The frames are played back at 20hz, and the animation loops after all frames have been shown.

+.. var:: config.narrator_menu = False

+    (This is set to True by the default screens.rpy file.)
+If true, then narration inside a menu is displayed using the narrator character.
+Otherwise, narration is displayed as captions within the menu itself.

 .. var:: config.nvl_adv_transition = None

     A transition that is used when showing ADV-mode text directly